-For short-term storage of up to 24 hours, we recommend storing the purified viral RNA and DNA at 2-8°C. For storage longer than 24 hours, we recommend storing purified nucleic acids at -30 to $-15^{\circ}$ C, or even $-70^{\circ}$ C in the case of RNA.
+For short-term storage of up to 24 hours, we recommend storing the purified viral RNA and DNA or bacterial DNA at 2-8°C. For storage longer than 24 hours, we recommend storing purified nucleic acids at -20°C, or even -80°C in the case of RNA.